nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ```
 ## Selecting Marts

-Step 2: A mart must be selected in order to access the BioMart Ensembl databases.
+Step 2: Select a mart in order to access the BioMart Ensembl databases.
 All of the availible marts can be accessed as a list and saved to file.

 ```Python
 def mart_finder(file_name_1):